4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

     - Continue this process until the stack is empty (or until the recursion unwinds completely). --> **BFS Working**
 - Start at src node.
+- if at node that branches out to a higher depth, then discover nodes at depth =1 then at depth =2 and so on
+	- Track both the predecessor of vertices and distance of vertices from the src
+- Imagine like a tree
+**DFS Working**
 -
 **BFS VS DFS**